-Last observation: Q1 2024 Source: CPMI-IOSCO quantitative public disclosure data & ESRB Secretariat calculations.
+Last observation: O2 2024 Source: CPMI-IOSCO quantitative public disclosure data & ESRB Secretariat calculations.
 Note: Mutualised default funds are only used to absorb losses if the defaulting member's variation margin, initial margin, and CCP's skin-in-the-game, respectively, are insufficient.
 Initial margin is the first line of defence against loss mutualisation and calculated in relation to the risk brought by clearing members.
 The primary purpose of skin-in-the-game is to ensure CCPs' incentives are aligned with those of their clearing members.
 It is calculated in relation to a capital requirement.
 The chart shows a ratio of own capital (with graphical distinction of its subparts) to the default fund contributions provided by the clearing members.
 Information provided for segregated clearing services have been aggregated into a single structure.
 Each bar represents a quarter.
-CCPA's values for Q1 2024 are currently under investigation; the chart shows data from the previous quarter.
+CCP,A's Skin-in-the-game to Default Fund values for Q1 and Q2 2024 are currently under investigation; the chart shows values from Q4 2023.